Impact of the COVID-19 pandemic on religion: Digital church services

 Due to social-distancing guidelines, many churches needed to find alternatives to normal face-to-face church services and have turned to digital church.
 On Easter Sunday, Pope Francis livestreamed mass from an empty St. Peter's Basilica in Rome while the Archbishop of Canterbury, Justin Welby broadcast his sermon from the kitchen of his flat in London.
 Many local churches throughout the world would look into ways of digitizing church practices, though some debated how certain liturgical practices such as communion could or could not be performed online.
 In rural churches where access to technology was more limited, some local churches needed to be more creative, including practices such as drive-by processions of the Blessed Sacrament.

 Some studies in digital theology have highlighted an increased interest in watching and participating in online church services under lockdown.
 The interconnectivity promoted by digital technologies has helped promote the ability for individuals to participate in religious activities despite physical distance, including those who previously may have never set foot in a church.
 However, other studies have highlighted that Christians who regularly attended physical church services have been less keen to participate online, especially among millennials.

+By the fourth Easter of the pandemic, numerous churches had long since incorporated on-line services into their regular schedule.
+Although Zoom meetings and the like well-suited for meetings such as Bible study, and Millennials and younger demographic cohorts are accustomed to on-line forms of the fellowship, the number of Catholics attending (required) weekly Mass has been estimated to have declined from 22% in 2019 to 17% by 2023.